|

 oo (large, big)

-nusa (shintô offerings of cloth, rope, cut paper) ❖ Or oonusa ❖ A ritual purification wand presented when invoking the kami or when exorcising tsumi or kegare ❖ May be made of shide attached to a branch of the sakaki tree, or the streamers may be attached to a hexagonal or octagonal staff of unfinished wood ❖ (See Ritual) ❖ (See heihaku) ❖ Also called nusa, haraegushi
+nusa (shintô offerings of cloth, rope, cut paper) ❖ Or oonusa ❖ A ritual purification wand presented when invoking the kami or when exorcising tsumi or kegare ❖ May be made of shide attached to a branch of the sakaki, or the streamers may be attached to a hexagonal or octagonal staff of unfinished wood ❖ (See Ritual) ❖ (See heihaku) ❖ Also called nusa, haraegushi

 hara.e (exorcise) gushi | kushi (skewer)